okdewit/laravel-assets/README.md

 ## Notes

-This is a fork of the archived https://github.com/Laravelium/laravel-assets repository, for the purpose of making it compatible with Laravel 6.
+This is a fork of the archived https://github.com/Laravelium/laravel-assets repository, for the purpose of making it compatible with newer Laravel versions.

 To install, add this repository to your composer: